(The Right Way)

-Drug screenings (or the threat) are an easy way to ward off candidates with drug and alcohol addictions.
+Drug screenings (or the threat of) are an easy way to ward off candidates with drug and alcohol addictions.
 Keep in mind that it’s illegal to ask about prescription medications, but you can deny employment if an applicant refuses to take a drug test.

-It’s important that you have a rich understanding of each individual you hire, and how they’re going to benefit your team.
-You should especially have a solid handle on their strengths and weaknesses.
-There’s something to be said here for knowing where your weak spots are too, so you know what strengths to look for in a new hire!
+It’s important to have a rich understanding of each individual you hire, including their strengths and weaknesses and how they’ll benefit your team.
+(There’s something to be said here for knowing where your weak spots are, too, so you know what strengths to look for in new-hires!)

-To make your hiring process as effective as possible, clearly define the qualities, skills, and talents you’re looking for in an applicant.
+To make your hiring process as effective as possible, clearly define the qualities, skills, and talents you’re seeking.
 This way, potential applicants will be able to see if they have the qualifications you’re looking for, and get a feel for whether or not they’d enjoy the job.
-The more time you put into outlining the position and narrowing in on what you’re looking for at the beginning, the easier it’ll be to attract the right person!
+The more time you put into outlining the position and narrowing in on what you’re looking for at the beginning, the easier it’ll be to attract the right person.

 Your initial round of hiring will probably consist of weeding through resumes and CVs to see who seems like a good fit on paper.
 However, as we’ve mentioned, it’s essential to supplement this with a decent amount of face-to-face time with your applicants.
 Below are 25 interview questions, broken down by category, to help you get the most out of your interviews and ultimately find your ideal employee!

 No matter what position you’re trying to fill, you want an employee who’s motivated.
 These questions can help you identify motivated candidates, and understand what motivates them to do their best work: